hindfoot/traceframe/README.md

 # Tracesframe

-Tracesframe is a Python package to work with distributed traces, particularly [Jaeger](https://www.jaegertracing.io/) distributed traces, and the [pandas](https://pandas.pydata.org/) tool.
+Tracesframe is a proof-of-concept Python package to work with distributed traces, particularly [Jaeger](https://www.jaegertracing.io/) distributed traces, and the [pandas](https://pandas.pydata.org/) tool.

 It also uses the [HoloViews](https://holoviews.org/) library.

-A tutorial showing the use of the library can be seen at https://github.com/hindfoot/jaeger-analytics-intro
+A tutorial Jupyter notebook showing the use of the library can be seen at https://github.com/hindfoot/jaeger-analytics-intro

 ## Model